 Join Sophie-stication Nation

-- Find a positive
+Find a positive

-Finding positive is where you try to find a good situation in the midst of the bad situation.
+When coping with depression try to find a good situation in the midst of the bad situation.
 No matter what you are going through there is something good about your life.
 As least, you have a bed to sleep in because there are people out there who do not have that.
 At least you have a home or you had something to eat today, because there are some people who do not have that.

-2. Maybe Your Downfall is a Blessing
+Maybe Your Downfall is a Blessing

 Get Control Of Yourself

-4. Talk To God
+Talk To God

 Did you know that when you talk to God He can talk back (read my blog here on that topic and here)?
-Who better to ask about your situation and what you should do then God.
+Who better to ask about your situation and what you should do than God.
 I have had angry conversations with God (read my blog here that).
 I have screamed at Him.
 And after I calm down and stop acting so irrational, He talks back.
 He calms my spirit, gives me direction, and tells me what I need to do in the midst of my hardship.
 So when you feel lost and like you have nowhere to go and no one to talk to.
-God is there and He can help lead you out of that.

 What Have You Done

 Instead of seeing yourself as the problem you want to blame other people and all these situations that just so happen to happen to you.
 You want to play the victim.
 Now that I have ripped the Band-Aid off.
 It is not too late to change it.
 You need to reflect on what steps you need to do or how you need to change to get yourself out of your depression.
 You need to have a come to Jesus moment with yourself and asked yourself “Am I my own worst enemy” or “Am I the reason for my problems.”
 If so, you need to figure out how you can change that.